Where is Inglewood Organic Chicken Farm?

-Inglewood Farms is located just outside the township of Inglewood in the southern Darling Downs Region of Queensland, Australia
+Inglewood Organic is located just outside the township of Inglewood in the southern Darling Downs Region of Queensland, Australia

 Are the chickens caged when in the sheds?
 And how much room do they have?

 Once in the grow-out sheds the chickens are free-to-range with an adequate industry best amount of space.

 How do we process our chickens?